-Access to information, which may include, but is not limited to, information on Arapahoe/Douglas Works! program offerings and services, information pertaining to Arapahoe/Douglas Works! program orientation and intake processes, talent development and workforce information such as, labor market information (LMI), partner and resource information, upcoming events, workshops, and assessments is available to onsite and offsite customers through the Arapahoe/Douglas Works! website via www.adworks.org.
+Access to information, which may include, but is not limited to, information on Arapahoe/Douglas Works!
+Workforce Center program offerings and services, information pertaining to Arapahoe/Douglas Works!
+Workforce Center program orientation and intake processes, talent development and workforce information such as, labor market information (LMI), partner and resource information, upcoming events, workshops, and assessments is available to onsite and offsite customers through the Arapahoe/Douglas Works!
+Workforce Center website via www.adworks.org.

-Arapahoe/Douglas Works! will follow all applicable federal, state and local laws to ensure the needs of employees, youth/young adults, and individuals with barriers to employment, including individuals with disabilities, are addressed.
-Employees, including DVR employees, will be provided a fully functional, ergonomically designed work station, including any necessary reasonable accommodations consistent with Arapahoe/Douglas Works! and Arapahoe County policies for employees with similar function and work duties, and in accordance with other federal and state guidance and agreements.
+Arapahoe/Douglas Works!
+Workforce Center will follow all applicable federal, state and local laws to ensure the needs of employees, youth/young adults, and individuals with barriers to employment, including individuals with disabilities, are addressed.
+Employees, including DVR employees, will be provided a fully functional, ergonomically designed work station, including any necessary reasonable accommodations consistent with Arapahoe/Douglas Works!
+Workforce Center and Arapahoe County policies for employees with similar function and work duties, and in accordance with applicable federal and state guidance and agreements.